Few-shot Forgery Detection via Guided Adversarial Interpolation

-As shown in Tab.~\ref{tbl:benchmark_10shot} where only $10$ minority samples are used, $\text{ACC}_\text{minor}$ is mostly around $50\%$ which is not far from the result of blind guesses.
+As shown in Tab.~\ref{tbl:benchmark_10shot} where only $10$ minority samples are used, $\text{ACC}_{\text{minor}}$ is mostly around $50\%$ which is not far from the result of blind guesses.
 Meanwhile, the standard deviation is also larger than that of 50-shot setting in the main paper, causing the results hard to be statistically significant.
 Therefore, $10$ minority samples are not enough for estimating the distribution of the minority class.

 For $100$-shot setting in Tab.~\ref{tbl:benchmark_100shot}, it is not surprising to see significant improvements on all metrics compared to $50$-shot setting in the main paper.
-However, no significant reduction is observed on standard deviation of metrics, which suggests statistical stability is not improved.
+However, no significant reduction is observed in the standard deviation of metrics, which suggests statistical stability is not improved.
 In this case, we prefer to choose fewer minority samples, \ie $50$-shot, in our standard benchmark.

-Our GAI also achieves the best performances on these two settings.
-Note that similar to 50-shot setting, FT gains the highest $\text{ACC}_\text{minor}$ on FR+FS\_SG by simply making more predictions of ``fake", causing a large drop on $\text{ACC}_\text{all}$.
-Undoubtedly the overall performance of FT is significantly lower than that of GAI.
+Our GAI also achieves the best performances in these two settings.
+Similar to 50-shot setting, FT gains the highest $\text{ACC}_{\text{minor}}$ on FR+FS\_SG by simply making more predictions of ``fake", causing a large drop on $\text{ACC}_{\text{all}}$.
+Thus, the overall performance of FT is significantly lower than that of GAI.

-It is also worth mentioning that GAI brings a larger improvement on the setting with fewer minority samples.
-On 100-shot setting, performances of SOTAs begin to be close.
+It is also worth mentioning that GAI brings a larger improvement in the setting with fewer minority samples.
+On $100$-shot setting, performances of SOTAs begin to be close.
 It indicates that transferred information will play a more important role when there is less information in the minority domain.